DelanoRochan/edgeweave-loom-public/README.md

-# Edgeweave Loom
+# ProWeave Church Software
-Releases of the Edgeweave Loom presentation app are hosted here.
-This is used to auto-update any MacOS or Windows applications.
+Releases of the ProWeave Present app (proweave.app) are hosted here by Edgeweave.io